 I love dates.
 Not really, they tend to be a common cause of programming problems and random frustration.
-In any event, a common question you will encounter is how can you extract the year from a date in R?

 This is particularly useful if you need to roll up daily data into a higher level aggregate, such as a yearly number.
 Consider the following list of orders from various customers for some cute teddy bears at Christmas: